activ8-health/app/API.md

         - `ideal_sleep_range`
             - `start`: time of day (int minutes since 12:00 AM)
             - `end`: time of day (int minutes since 12:00 AM)
-        - `message`: string (some motivational message about sleep)
-            - @jennifer Quach I’m thinking of removing this, unless you have ideas of what messages to tell the user
     - 401 authentication error  (if email is invalid OR password is incorrect)
         - `error_message`: the error message to show the user
-- Notes
-    - Calculating this should honestly not take too long
-    - If it does, we can move to preprocessing

 ## Food